 If you love art galleries, then you won’t want to miss out on a visit to the Cornell Fine Arts Museum.
 This teaching museum features a variety of permanent exhibitions and visiting collections.
 The museum, which is AAM-accredited, is part of Rollins College.
 Take a tour or explore on your own.
 Either way, admission is free all year round, though patrons must register for tickets ahead of time online or by phone.

 Whether you’re on a staycation or international excursion, your Orlando trip shouldn’t end there.
 Schedule in some time for a visit to nearby Daytona Beach, Florida.
 Best known for beautiful beaches, first-class watersports, and unforgettable marine adventures, this beach town is easily accessible from Orlando.
 Your family will love a break from the Orlando action on an excursion with Ponce Inlet Watersports.
 Spend the day fishing peacefully on an intimate, four-hour Daytona Beach Fishing.
 Looking for a bit more action?
 Searching for breathtaking wildlife like dolphins, manatees, stingrays, and sea turtles during one of the Dolphin & Manatee Tours will be a highlight.
 Plus, they’re completely free for children under 3!
+In preparation, watch some dolphin movies, or read our 23 Weird Facts About Dolphins.

 After spending time in Orlando, it will be abundantly clear why it’s the most sought-out vacation spot in the United States.
 With so many world-renowned activities to choose from, it’s important to plan your trip accordingly to fit them all in.
 Though a trip to Orlando may seem like it would be overwhelming on your bank account, incorporating these incredible, free activities will make it even more spectacular for everyone.